 Seek Introductions

 Personal referrals are probably the best way to narrow your search.
-Ask your friends to show you their wedding images, and if you see a style you like, inquire if they had a good rapport with their photographer.
-Friends can also give you an idea of their photographer’s price points so you’ll know if a particular vendor is within reach of your spending limit.
-A professional referral is also a valuable resource, as wedding vendors tend to work with people they trust and whose work is respected in their field of expertise.
-Look at your catering manager’s recommendation lists, as they will include photographers with whom they’ve worked in the past.
-Those photographers often have recent images for weddings that took place at the venue you’ve chosen, a great way to envision how your wedding may look and get ideas for photo opportunities.
-The internet is another great way to look at portfolios and see photography styles you like.
-You can get a quick feel for the photographer’s approach and personality from their website, and it can be a good place to narrow down the work you really connect with.
-Many magazines and wedding websites feature Real Weddings, which allow you to see how a professional photographs a single event from start to finish (rather than viewing a variety of their best shots from multiple weddings).
+Ask your friends to show you their wedding images and, if you see a style you like, inquire if they had a good rapport with their photographer.
+Moreover, friends can give you an idea of their photographer’s price points, so you’ll know if a particular vendor is within your spending limit.
+A professional referral is also a valuable resource, as wedding vendors tend to work with people they trust and whose services are respected in their field of expertise.
+For example, look at your catering manager’s recommendation lists, as they will likely include photographers with whom they’ve worked with in the past.
+Those photographers will often have recent images of weddings that took place at the venue you’ve chosen, a great way to envision how your event may look and get ideas for photo opportunities.
+The internet is another great way to look at portfolios and see photography styles you like (

 Make Contact

 Once you’ve narrowed your choices based on style and recommendations, you can begin reaching out to prospective photographers.
-Phone interviews are essential so you don’t waste time meeting with someone who can’t fulfill your needs.
+Phone interviews are essential, so you don’t waste time meeting with someone who may not be able to fulfill your requirements.
 You can easily determine each professional’s availability, price range, team size, and process (film vs. digital) by phone, and weed out anyone who is not a good match.
-When meeting with photographers in person after the initial phone interview, there are several key questions it is to your benefit to ask:

 • What is included in your photo session?

-• Will the person you’re meeting with (and whose work you have seen) be the person who actually shows up on your
+• Will the person you’re meeting with (and whose work you have seen) be the person photographing your big day?

 • What is their backup plan in case they fall ill or can’t do the work for any other reason?